BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >our groggy eyes opened;
 >your dimples glistened.
 >We feasted
->on beauty eternal,
+>on beauty eternal, carved into stone
->carved into stone
->and on beauty fleeting,
+>and on beauty fleeting, your tender lips
->your tender lips wrapped around
->a burning cigarette.
+>wrapped around a burning cigarette.
 >
 >Just after your last drag,
 >embers died, while
->a daisy was born only to wilt.
+>a daisy was born
+>meant only to wilt.
 >And I tried
 >to catch each petal as it fell.